 HT 500 is a foundation course that exposes students to the sectors and segments of hospitality.
 Emphasis is placed on food and beverage management, lodging systems, and facilities management.
-This three-credit class typically is taught only in the second summer session and runs for five weeks.
-Classes are held two nights a week.
+This three-credit class typically is taught in the summer session.
+Classes are held once a week.
 In addition, BUS 550, Organization and Behavior Management, is a one-day class that runs for eight hours.
-This one credit class is offered only in the summer and is typically offered on a Sunday in June and a Sunday in August.
+This one-credit class is offered only in the summer and is typically offered on a Sunday in June and a Sunday in August.

-Foundation courses in marketing, leadership, and human resources are offered only in the fall.
-These three 1.5 credit courses complete the pre-core foundation requirement that enables the student to proceed to the HT core classes.
+Foundation courses in marketing, leadership, and human resources are offered in the fall.
+These three 1.5-credit courses complete the pre-core foundation requirement that enables the student to proceed to the HT core classes.
 Please note that fall or spring admission is not possible if the student's academic background necessitates a summer semester entry point.